prashantpawar/sol-unit/README.md

-# solUnit
+# sUnit

-**Disclaimer: Running and using this libary is difficult.
+**Disclaimer: Running and using this library is difficult.
 It is alpha software, and it uses an alpha client to test code written in a language (Solidity) that is still under development.**

 ## Introduction

-solUnit (sUnit) is a unit testing framework for Solidity contracts.
+sUnit (solUnit) is a unit testing framework for Solidity contracts.
 It runs unit tests against [javascript Ethereum](https://github.com/ethereumjs).

-The name of this library is solUnit, because sUnit is the Smalltalk unit testing framework; however, given that sunit or sUnit is easier to write, and that there is no chance of confusion since nobody has unit-tested (or used) Smalltalk since the 90s, those aliases are sometimes used instead.
-The node package is called s-unit.
+The name of this library is solUnit, because sUnit is the Smalltalk unit testing framework, but because there is no chance of confusion (nobody has unit-tested Smalltalk since the 90s) those aliases are sometimes used instead.
+The node package is called s-unit, but the github repo is sol-unit.

-**NOTE**: Static coverage analysis (parsing syntax trees) has been removed in `0.3` to be replaced by runtime analysis later, along with some other things.
+**NOTE**: Static coverage analysis (parsing syntax trees) has been removed in `0.3` to be replaced by runtime analysis later.
+I plan on adding other analytics tools as well, with the new VM and all...

 ## Installing